Sunday, June 30, 2024

 to x_le_xs, z_in_xs

-Next, consider the case where y = z.
+Next, consider the case where z ∈ single(y) and therefore y = z.
 Then we can immediately conclude because x ≤ y.

 Finally, consider when z ∈ set_of(ys').
-Because node(y,ys') is sorted, we know y ≤ z.
-Then combined with x ≤ y, we conclude that x ≤ z by transitivity.
+Because node(y,ys') is sorted, we know that y is less-or-equal all elements of ys'.

 have y_le_ys: all_elements(ys', λb{y ≤ b})